streaming-dev-lab/rag-ecommerce-master/README.md

 <br>

 3. Explore Confluent Kafka Topic.
->🔍 At the beginning, the Kafka topic will not yet exist.
-In the following section, we will set up a `connector` to pull the data in.
+>🔍 At this point, the Kafka topic will not yet exist.
+In the next step, we will set up a `connector` to ingest the data from database to Kafka topic.
 <div align="center" padding=25px>
     <img src="img/step3_3_topic.png" style="max-width: 400px">
 </div>